KeelanAnderson/PP2-rockPaperScissorsLizardSpock/README.md

 - The most complex function has a cyclomatic complexity value of 4 while the median is 1.

+### Bugs

+This project was alot more challenging the my first Project.
+The javaScript language is very complex and the syntax can be very confusing at times making it very intimidating when starting off.
+At first in my project the functions i used to get my results and computer choice were all done using multiple if statements.
+My get result function had 21 if statements and the computer choice had 5.
+When talking to my mentor we decided I could come up with a better way to do this. my mentor guided me with some links to a few website containing information about data structures.
+I set about make my function and it was very challenging at the beginning and after a few days I made a breakthrough and got it to work. this was a bug in the new if else statement that was incrementing the computer score whenever there was a draw. to fix this a had to rearrange my if statement and use 'if else' statements instead of 'else' and this fixed the problem immediately.

 ### Unfixed Bugs